kimdurante/gis-workshop-waml-template/content/metadata.md

 **GeoBlacklight Metadata Schema**.
 GeoBlacklight metadata are derived from MODS metadata.
 Used in EarthWorks.

-### Automation
+### Metadata Creation

 Although ArcGISPro is the primary cataloging interface for geospatial metadata, automation routines are available to alleviate the tediousness of data entry.
-Most often, metadata creation begins with a spreadsheet that autogenerates most of the required ArcGIS XML metadata.
+Most often, metadata creation begins in a spreadsheet that is used to autogenerate most of the ArcGIS XML metadata.
+The automated metadata creation workflow for geospatial data is incredibly more efficient than creating individual metadata records from scratch.

+### Automated Workflow

+Copy the following files into the collection folder containing the data.

+addMetadata.py

+geoTemplate.xml

+metadata.csv

+moveFiles.py